gecko984/supervenn/README.md

 Python 2.7 or 3.6+ with `numpy` and`matplotlib`.

 ### Basic usage
-The main entry point is the eponymous supervenn function, that takes a list of python `set`s as its first and only required argument:
+The main entry point is the eponymous `supervenn` function.
+It takes a list of python `set`s as its first and only required argument and returns a `SupervennPlot` object.
 ```python
 from supervenn import supervenn
 sets = [{1, 2, 3, 4}, {3, 4, 5}, {1, 6, 7, 8}]